oracle-samples/oci-streaming-datasync-sample/README.md

 ### Running the sample

 1. To run the sample, get the API Gateway URL corresponding to _sync_ route.
-It will look like following, https://[host-name]/stream/sync?streamOCID=ocid1.stream.oc1......
+It will look like following, https://[host-name]/stream/sync
-Get the OCID of the _DataSyncStream_ and pass it as the query param value of _streamOCID_.

 A sample json payload is given below.
 You can have POST, PUT and DELETE operatons.
 Change the _targetRESTApi_ and _targetRESTApiOperation_ values based on your target application.
 Any REST API headers should be passed as key, value pairs in _targetRestApiHeaders_.